dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-design.md

 ## Data Exchange Mechanisms

-There are two data exchange mechanisms that are available:
+There are two data exchange mechanisms that are available in addition to using the DHIS2 API directly:

 1. For countries that are using DHIS2, an app for data exchange has been made to push data directly from their DHIS2 system to other DHIS2 systems
-2. For countries that are not using, an app for accepting data in Excel format has been made
+2. For countries that are not using DHIS2, an app for accepting data in Excel format has been made

 ### DHIS2 to DHIS2 data exchange